Inflectra/rapise-documentation/docs/Guide/Frameworks/diffmerge.md

 ### Sstest

-The merging of `.sstest` files is fully automatic (usually it is `Test.sstest` for a Test Case or `Framework.sstest` for a framework root).
-So once you hit *Merge...*, no UI is shown and the merged file is automatically generated.
+The merging of `.sstest` files is fully automatic (typically `Test.sstest` for a Test Case or `Framework.sstest` for a framework root).
+So once you click *Merge...*, no UI is shown, and the merged file is automatically generated.

-If you want to enable automatic `.sstest` merge with your git client, you may use it like that:
+To enable automatic `.sstest` merge with your Git client, you can use it as follows:

 ```cmd
 C:\Program Files (x86)\Inflectra\Rapise\Extensions\DiffMerge\Tools\SstestMerge.cmd -s %theirs -d %mine